 The Divinity Colloquium

-The Divinity Colloquium provides a public forum wherein collective academic effort and discourse may be fostered, to the benefit of all YDS students.
-The ultimate aim of the Colloquium will be to provide a regularly convening venue wherein students may present their work to their peers, while receiving suggestions, constructive criticisms, praise, and that overall collective academic experience that should define graduate school.
+The Divinity Colloquium is a student-led public forum wherein collective academic effort and discourse may be fostered, to the benefit of all YDS students.
+The Colloquium is a regularly convening venue wherein YDS students may present their work to their peers, while receiving suggestions, constructive criticisms, praise, and that overall collective academic experience that should define graduate school.

 The Unitarian Universalists are a group that provides support and denominational fellowship for Unitarian Universalist students at YDS.